 We tend to have a bias that is homemade = better.
 While I would argue this is true in a lot of cases, it’s definitely not true in all cases.
 And curry paste is exactly one of those exceptions.

 I have tried very hard to make homemade Khao Soi curry paste.
 I’ve sought out Thai ingredients from Asian markets, I’ve tried making curry paste in the blender, and I’ve even pounded out a paste using my mortar and pestle alone (which is traditional in Thailand but a LOT of work).

 The results have been fine, but they haven’t been worth the effort for the close-but-not-quite renditions of Khao Soi I’ve been able to make.
 But this time, I cracked the code.
 It goes like this:

 - Start with store bought red curry paste.
 I used Arroy D brand for this recipe and had great success.
-Compared to other curry pastes it has cumin and coriander which I wanted extra of for this recipe
+Maesri is another good choice.
+Compared to other curry pastes these have cumin and coriander which I wanted extra of for this recipe

 - Add in spices that take this from traditional red curry to Northern Thai Coconut Thai Curry – those are coriander, cumin, cardamom, nutmeg and allspice.
 Investing in some good mild or Madras curry powder will give you many, if not all, of these ingredients